GordonLElliott/Easy-PQXX-Build-for-Windows-Visual-Studio/README.md

 ```

 The lib subdirectory is different from the normal libpqxx make, since it
 contains separate Debug and Release subdirectories, each with a library.
+The libpqxx_ALL.props property page causes the application to refer to the
+library, the include files, and also copy the DLLs for PostgreSQL to the
+execute directory.
+THe libpqxx.props refers to the
+library, the include files, but does not copy the DLLs.
+The
+libpqxx_DLL.props property page only copies the DLLs.
+(This last can be
+used in the test suite generated in the CMake build.)